Moho House: Plot

-At MoHo House, Moe listens to a blues pianist who says via song that his effort to end the Simpsons' marriage is wrong.
-Moe later texts Marge to meet him at the place, and then Homer, who shows up angry but then listens to Moe's message: Moe apologizes to an angry Marge for always calling her Midge and vows never to steal her from Homer, but warns her that someone else will if Homer does not start treating her well consistently.
-Homer offers a cute cartoon of him and Marge, and she is won over again.
-The two make peace, and Burns wins the bet but Smithers, furious at being wagered again by Burns, lies that Nigel is a figment of his imagination and that the check was a fro-yo coupon, leading Burns to tear up the check.
-To thank him, Nigel gives Smithers a kiss on the lips.
-As the story ends, Moe returns to his old dive tavern and an elated Barney, while Burns agrees to a new fairer employee contract with Smithers.
+Later, Moe texts Marge to meet him at the club.
+Moe invites Homer as well.
+Moe warns Homer that he will lose Marge if he does not start treating her well.
+Homer shows Marge a flip book animation he drew of him and Marge and apologizes to her, and she forgives him.
+Nigel gives Burns a check for winning the bet, but Smithers, seeking revenge, lies that Nigel is a figment of his imagination and that the check is a coupon, leading Burns to tear up the check.
+To thank him, Nigel kisses Smithers on the lips.
+Moe returns to his old bar while Burns agrees to a new fairer employee contract with Smithers.